csiro/phylocontrol-geninput/readme.md

 species.
 To facilitate this, host test lists need to be developed from an understanding of evolutionary relationships.
-The process of obtaining a host test list is currently not standardised, and the manual steps may be time-consuming and challenging.
+The process of obtaining a host test list is currently not standardised, and the manual steps may be time-consuming and challenging, introducing risks if taxonomic associations with the target weeds are uncertain or if the taxonomy of potential non-target species is poorly resolved.
 PhyloControl integrates taxonomic data, molecular data, spatial data, and plant traits in an intuitive interactive interface, empowering biocontrol practitioners to summarise, visualise, and analyse data efficiently.

 This repository,
 [`phylocontrol-geninput`](https://github.com/csiro/phylocontrol-geninput),